-Certified Registered Nurse Anesthetists (CRNAs) are anesthesia professionals who safely administer approximately 32 million anesthetics to patients each year in the United States.
-CRNAs are the primary anesthesia providers in rural hospitals in the United States, enabling these healthcare facilities to offer obstetrical, surgical and trauma stabilization services.
-In some states, CRNAs are the sole providers in nearly 100% of the rural hospitals.
-They are the sole anesthesia providers in the US Armed Forces.
+Certified Registered Nurse Anesthetists (CRNAs) safely administer approximately 32 million anesthetics to patients each year in the United States.
+CRNAs are the primary anesthesia providers in rural hospitals in the United States, enabling these healthcare facilities to offer obstetrical, surgical and trauma stabilization services; they are the primary providers in the US Armed Forces.

 Nurse anesthetists, the first healthcare providers dedicated to the specialty of anesthesia, have their roots in the 1800s, when nurses first administered anesthesia to wounded soldiers on the battlefields of the Civil War.
 Today, CRNAs are masters or doctoral prepared advanced practice nurses who provide anesthetics to patients in every practice setting in all types of surgery and procedures.